ObjectIsAdvantag/hackathon-resources/hackvivatech-paris/README.md

 First of all and before going through a deep dive in the CMX infra made available for the VivaTech Deep Tech Hackathon, I recommend you start with the getting started [on DevNet](https://developer.cisco.com/site/cmx-mobility-services/).

+There is also a [sample code example here with Python & Node.js examples](https://github.com/cbleeker/CMX_Getting_Started_Code).
+This repository contains sample code to get started with the Cisco CMX Wireless Location Analytics service in just a few minutes!

+It will allow you to:
+  - Connect to a Cisco CMX Instance
+  - Retrieve the location of a device via mac address
+  - Get the details of that device's location including campus, building, and floor information
+  - Retrieve an the image and dimensions of the floorplan where the device is located
+  - Leverage native image libraries to generate a map showing where a device is currently located

+Checkout the [repo here](https://github.com/cbleeker/CMX_Getting_Started_Code) to quickly get started with CMX location services.

 You also have two webinars recording (in French):
 - CMX basics: https://communities.cisco.com/docs/DOC-71123
 - Advanced CMX, focus on BLE: https://communities.cisco.com/docs/DOC-70469